nicholas-long/kb/hacking/to-try-list.md

 # got access to databases - general SQL
 - dump creds / hashes
 - command execution
-  - write web shell directly into outfile
+  - write web shell directly into outfile - may return SQL error but still write file
   - code execution built into database or with modules
   - write config backups with web shells embedded in data
 - read files